chiruit2077/Nextapp-Mobile/docs/ORDER_STATUS_MANAGEMENT.md

 ## Conclusion

-The enhanced order status management system provides a robust framework for tracking the complete lifecycle of orders.
-The picking workflow now supports partial picking and quantity management, enhancing warehouse efficiency by ensuring all items are properly picked before an order moves to the next stage.
+The order status management system provides a robust framework for tracking the complete lifecycle of orders.
+The picking workflow enhances warehouse efficiency by ensuring all items are properly picked before an order moves to the next stage.
 This system supports the business requirements while providing flexibility for future enhancements.